-With all the trendy, gaudy and edgy headphones on the market, there has to be a sizeable proportion of audiophiles but off by the youth-focused designs.
-If that’s the case, Sennheiser has you covered with its HD 598 model that offers a stylish and sophisticated look while allowing you to listen to every nuance in your favourite music or movie.
+With all the trendy, gaudy, and edgy headphones on the market, there has to be a sizeable proportion of audiophiles but off by the youth-focused designs.
+If that’s the case, Sennheiser has you covered with its HD 598 model that offers a stylish and sophisticated look while allowing you to listen to every nuance in your favorite music or movie.

-Unfortunately, the Sennheiser marketing team has missed out using models with turtleneck jumpers, smoking a cigar and listening to the best of Burt Bacharach to promote, these but that’s the first impression they give us.
+Unfortunately, the Sennheiser marketing team has missed out on using models with turtleneck jumpers, smoking a cigar, and listening to the best of Burt Bacharach to promote, but that’s the first impression they give us.

 Another key feature of these headphones is that they are designed to be repaired, not just tossed away when the plastic cracks, as is often the case with many other brands.
 Most parts are replaceable to help keep the music coming.